 TransactionTemplate and Rollback Rules

-When I was playing with TransactionTemplate during one of my Spring training sessions, I promptly suggested audience with trying to change default rollback rules while using TransactionTemplate.
-After all TransactionTemplate encapsulates boilerplate transaction begin, commit/rollback statements and we only give business logic part which it executes inside that begin…commit/rollback block.
-Because of this, I’ve thought so far that TransactionTemplate’s behaviour would be same with declarative transaction management’s.
-In other words it would rollback if exception is unchecked, otherwise commit if exception is checked, and it would be possible to change this default behaviour.
-Therefore, I implemented a code very similar to following, and expected to see commit even though code throws RuntimeException.
+When I was playing with TransactionTemplate during one of my Spring training sessions, I promptly suggested the audience try changing the default rollback rules while using TransactionTemplate.
+After all, TransactionTemplate encapsulates boilerplate transaction begin, commit/rollback statements, and we only give the business logic part, which it executes inside that begin…commit/rollback block.
+Because of this, I’ve thought so far that TransactionTemplate’s behavior would be the same as declarative transaction management’s.
+In other words, it would rollback if the exception is unchecked, otherwise commit if the exception is checked, and it would be possible to change this default behavior.
+Therefore, I implemented a code very similar to the following and expected to see commit even though the code throws RuntimeException.

 RuleBasedTransactionAttribute rules = new RuleBasedTransactionAttribute();